Odmocnina/bakalarka/README.md

 - `flowRate` — corresponds to λ of the exponential distribution
 - Per-vehicle parameters: name, key (must be unique), min/max values

   > ⚠️ **Warning:** The generator must include all parameters required by the active models, otherwise the map cannot be saved or edited.
+Also when starting app generators must include all parameters required for vehicle generation by the active models, otherwise the app will not start.

 **Saving:**
 - **Save As** — save to a new file